-A trip to the grocery dairy aisle, with its myriad shapes, sizes and colors of cream-containing cardboard cartons, can be overwhelming.
-What’s the difference between light cream, whipping cream, heavy cream and half-and-half?
-And what do those differences mean when it comes to cooking?
+A trip to the grocery store dairy aisle, with its myriad shapes, sizes and colors of cream-containing cardboard cartons, can be overwhelming.
+What's the difference between light cream, whipping cream, heavy cream and half-and-half?
+And what do the differences between those types of cream mean when it comes to cooking?

 As you know, cream is the yellowish, fatty component of non-homogenized milk, which rises to the top and is skimmed off.
-So, what’s the difference?
+So, what's the difference between these dairy products?